Edoardo-Fratarcangeli/ImageToCommentConverter/README.md

 # ImageToCommentConverter
-Python snippet that converts a simple image ( for example a paint draw ) in a block of code, given the specific language.
+Python snippet that converts a simple image in a block of code, given the specific language.

+Images could be simple geometrical items, drawn with Paint, or even something more complex.